 No, but in all seriousness, my football coach and my dad gave me the best compliment when they described me as a servant leader.
 I know I don't stand out, but I am a hard worker with perseverance.
 That’s really important to me.

 How have your dreams and goals changed throughout your life?

 Oh man, they’ve changed a lot.
 I know when I first graduated high school I was determined to be either a rockstar or a guitar technician.
-The first year out of high school, I never thought I would spend time doing missionary work, but when I ended up serving for Net Ministry, it was two weeks before I left for Franciscan, I already had my classes and my roommate set up and I left that all behind.
-After I finished working for Net, my dad convinced me to go to college, but I didn't see myself getting a four year degree.
+The first year out of high school, I never thought I would spend time doing missionary work, but when I ended up serving for NET Ministries, it was two weeks before I left for Franciscan, I already had my classes and my roommate set up and I left that all behind.
+After I finished working for NET, my dad convinced me to go to college, but I didn't see myself getting a four year degree.
 As I progressed through my time here at Ave, a whole world of opportunities opened up.